 Criteria Percentage (%) 1.
 Price Recommended 35-40%.
-Weighting should be as recommended unless there are justifiable reasons for it not to be.
-2. Capability and/or Methodology Guide range of 35 - 40%.
+Weighting should be as recommended unless there are just reasons for it not to be.
+Weighting should be as recommended unless there are justifiable 2.
+Capability and/or Methodology Guide range of 35 - 40%.
 Weighting should be recommended unless there are justifiable reasons for it not to be.
 3. Contribution to Local Economy Recommended minimum 20%.
 Weighting should be as recommended unless there are justifiable reasons for it not to be.
-Not required for Request for Oueter cought from Supplier.
 Not required for Request for Quotes sought from Supplier Arrangements.
 4. Social Benefit Engagement or First Nations Engagement Guide range of 5-10%.
 Weighting should be within identified range, unless there are justifiable reasons for it not to be.